mika880911/dnmp/README.md

     ```
 4. Change SSL

-    By default system automatically generate self-signed certificate, if you want to use other certificate, you can put your `ssl.crt` and `ssl.key` into the `datas/ssl/{domain} folder
+    By default, the system will generate self-signed certificate automatically.
+If you want to use other certificate, you can put your `ssl.crt` and `ssl.key` into the `datas/ssl/{domain} folder

 5. Customize nginx template